How to organise your DJ music collection

 How to arrange your music in rekordbox

-Whether you are using a mac or a Windows computer, it can be useful to also blend your music organization inside your DJ software with your computer folder in Windows explorer or Finder.
+Whether you are using a mac or a Windows computer, it can be useful to also blend your music organisation inside your DJ software with your computer folder in Windows explorer or Finder.

 Now, how do you differentiate between different music genres and how do you manage these in your DJ software library?
 To organize them, you can do more than just create playlists.
 We’ll look into what we call tagging and filtering.